 If the abandoned motor vehicle is not identifiable by its registration plates or public vehicle identification number, and if no owner can be determined within 21 days of the date of receipt of the completed abandoned motor vehicle certification form (VN-012), the DMV will issue a Certificate of Abandoned Motor Vehicle with an appropriate title or salvage title.

 If the abandoned motor vehicle is identifiable by its registration plates or public vehicle identification number, the DMV will (within three business days of receipt of the completed abandoned motor vehicle certification form), send notice to the last known registered owner and any lienholder of the vehicle.
 The notice will be sent by certified mail, return receipt requested, and will advise the last known registered owner of the vehicle's location and a telephone number where additional information about the vehicle may be obtained.
-If the receipt is not returned to the department within seven business days, the DMV will send a second notice (by first class mail).
-Within 21 days of sending the second notice, the last known registered owner (or lienholder) may reclaim and retrieve the motor vehicle by presenting to the DMV satisfactory evidence of ownership, and paying or arranging to pay any fees or charges authorized by law.
+If the receipt is not returned to the department within seven business days, the DMV will send a second notice (by first-class mail).
+Within 21 days of sending the second notice, the last known registered owner (or lienholder) may reclaim and retrieve the motor vehicle by presenting satisfactory evidence of ownership to the DMV and paying or arranging to pay any fees or charges authorized by law.
 If the last known registered owner (or lienholder) fails or refuses to reclaim the vehicle within 21 days of the second mailing, the DMV will issue a Certificate of Abandoned Motor Vehicle with an appropriate title or salvage title.

-An owner or lienholder may reclaim an abandoned motor vehicle by presenting to the DMV satisfactory evidence of ownership, and paying or reimbursing, or making arrangements to pay or reimburse, the towing agency, the DMV, or private property owner (or person in control of the private property) any towing fee or storage charges permitted by Vermont law.
+An owner or lienholder may reclaim an abandoned motor vehicle by presenting to the DMV satisfactory evidence of ownership and paying or reimbursing, or making arrangements to pay or reimburse, the towing agency, the DMV, or private property owner (or person in control of the private property) any towing fee or storage charges permitted by Vermont law.

 Fees and other costs